boip4wn/tryhackme-walkthroughs/README.md

 # tryhackme-walkthroughs
 This repo contains the commands used in the solving the room on tryhackme.
+The video walkthroughs are available on youtube.